Gambling and online casinos in Iran

 The only exception is lotteries and draws without a cash contribution held by state companies or religious foundations (charity events, draws of apartments and cars).

-since its purpose is "donation and assistance to those in need," and not the profit of the participants.
+For example, the national lottery "Imam Khomeini Relief Committee" is not considered gambling, since its purpose is "donation and assistance to those in need," and not the profit of the participants.

 Social and cultural aspect